We use cookies on this website.

 Time tracking is the lifeblood of any firm that bills by the hour.
 It is also the weak point of nearly all solutions on the market.

-The classic scenario: a lawyer finishes work at 8 p.m.
+The classic scenario: A lawyer finishes his day at 8 p.m.
 He opens his practice management software and tries to reconstruct his 10 hours of work based on his memory and his Outlook calendar.
 Short phone calls are forgotten.
 The 20-minute research sessions between meetings fall through the cracks.
-Quick proofreads aren’t recorded.
+Quick proofreads aren’t tracked.
 The result: the firm loses billable time every day, for every associate, without even realizing it.

-SaaS solutions offer either manual entry or a timer that can be activated.
-In both cases, the system relies on the lawyer’s personal discipline.
-In an environment where interruptions are constant—client calls, court hearings, internal meetings, urgent drafting—this discipline simply doesn’t hold up.
+SaaS solutions offer either manual time tracking or a timer that can be activated.
+In both cases, the system relies on the lawyer’s individual discipline.
+In the day-to-day operations of a law firm—amid unrecorded client calls, court hearings, drafting legal documents, and internal meetings—no lawyer can maintain rigorous manual time tracking.
+The tool must capture this time on their behalf.

 The solution developed by IT SYSTEMES a desktop plugin with real-time screen capture.

 In practice, a discreet widget is installed in the Windows notification area (system tray) on each user’s computer.
-At regular intervals, the plugin asks the user: “What file are you currently working on?”
-The user selects the file and the type of activity (drafting, research, phone call, meeting, proofreading) with just two clicks.
+At regular intervals, the plugin asks the attorney, “Which case are you currently working on?”
+The user selects the case and the type of activity (drafting, research, phone call, meeting, proofreading) with just two clicks.
 Time is tracked throughout the day with a level of detail that manual end-of-day data entry could never achieve.

-This time is automatically broken down by case, project phase, and applicable hourly rate.
-When it comes time to bill, the managing partner simply needs to approve the time entries and generate the invoice—no re-entry, no reconstruction, and no delays.
+This time is automatically broken down by file, by project phase, and by applicable hourly rate.
+When it’s time to bill, the partner in charge simply needs to approve the time entries and generate the invoice—no re-entry, no reconstruction, and no delays.

 This approach exists in other sectors (consulting, auditing), but SaaS providers rarely offer it to law firms because it requires custom development tailored to each specific work environment.

-Case Study: From 30-Day Invoicing to a Full ERP System in 90 Days
+Case Study: From 30-Day Invoicing to a Full-Scale ERP System in 90 Days

 A law firm with 50 employees contacted us with a problem that was simple to describe but complex to solve: their time tracking and billing systems did not accurately reflect the firm’s actual operations.

-• Unrecorded or approximate time entries .
-Lawyers would reconstruct their daily schedules at the end of the week, or sometimes at the end of the month.
-Billable hours were forgotten, underestimated, or assigned to the wrong case.
-In a firm that bills by the hour, every unrecorded hour represents lost revenue.
+Lawyers would review their daily work at the end of the week, or sometimes at the end of the month.
+Billable hours were sometimes forgotten, underestimated, or assigned to the wrong case.
+In a firm that bills by the hour, every hour that isn’t logged is revenue lost.

-• Expense reports not linked to case files.
-Travel, bailiff, translation, and research expenses incurred on behalf of a client were entered into a separate expense tracking tool, with no link to the relevant case file.
-Billing the client relied on a legal assistant’s memory or a separate Excel spreadsheet.
-Expenses slipped through the cracks every month.
+Travel, bailiff, translation, and document research expenses incurred on behalf of a client were entered into a separate NDF tool, unrelated to the case in question.
+Rebilling the client depended on the memory of a legal assistant or a separate Excel file.
+Expenses would slip through the cracks every month.

-• Reporting was impossible to produce.
-The managing partner had no reliable consolidated view: no profitability by case, no utilization rate per employee, and no projected revenue.
+The managing partner had no reliable consolidated view of the business: no profitability by case, no utilization rate per employee, and no projected revenue.
 Each executive committee meeting required half a day of manually compiling data extracted from four different tools.

 A traditional vendor had submitted a quote for custom law firm management software with a similar scope: €388,000, with an estimated delivery time of 12 to 18 months.